 The bowl is now put back between the jam chuck and tailstock for the last time to tidy up the spigot that now becomes the foot.

 The foot is tidied up with a spindle gouge leaving just a very small pip that i will remove with a power carver then sand with a sanding arbour in a Jacobs chuck.
+We are nearly finished all we have to do now is buff and polish.

 The buffing is done with a fine buffing compound and the polishing with Renaissance wax.